Nobody's Fools: Background

 "We're really proud of the album.
 We think it's our best, but we always say that every time we bring another one out.
 However, there is something special about this one."

-— —Noddy Holder discussing the album in 1976.
+— Noddy Holder discussing the album in 1976.

 Since their rise to fame in 1971, Slade had failed to achieve a major breakthrough in the United States.
 During the period of 1972–73, the band began touring there as a step towards trying to crack the market.
 A number of American cities took positively to Slade, including St Louis, Philadelphia and New York City.
 However, in other areas, the band's anthemic, audience participation-dominated act was less enthusiastically received.
 By 1975, the band began feeling stale and felt they had achieved as much success in the UK and Europe that they could.
-Slade and their manager Chas Chandler decided that the next best career move was to try and crack America.
+Slade and their manager Chas Chandler decided that the next best career move was to try to crack America.
 The band agreed to move to there and build a reputation for their live performances from scratch, just as they had in the UK.
 Holder said in 1975: "During the past five years when the band peaked, we did five major tours of Britain, six tours of Europe, two tours of Australia, two of Japan, visited the USA a few times, made a film... you can understand why we felt more than a little jaded.
 We reckoned that we needed to undertake a fresh challenge to regain that old spark."

 In Spring 1975, Slade relocated to New York City and throughout the year, the band toured constantly, often on packages with the likes of Aerosmith, ZZ Top and Black Sabbath.
 Often second on the bill, Slade honed their live show, taking the idea of playing skilfully seriously which went down consistently well with the American audience.
 While the success wasn't translated into US airplay, the band felt improved and rejuvenated.
 In between tours, Holder and Lea got down to what Holder called some "serious writing".
 In mid-1975, the band booked themselves into New York's Record Plant and recorded the album Nobody's Fools.
 Speaking in a 1976 fan club interview, Holder said of recording an album in America: "The album is why we went to the States, not for tax reasons, folks!
 We wanted to get fresh ideas, we felt we were getting a bit stale living in England."
 For the album, songwriters Holder and Lea drew much inspiration from living in New York City.